DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 So I fixed that.
 Now you have to do a quick double press to do the self-timer.
 Otherwise I pretend to operate as the original camera.
 So the bottomline here is, that you don't have to be nice with me!
 I expect nothing but the truth, that is the way to help me.

-And this is is the gist of the open-source thing, improving based on a collective experience: it is also a state of mind, it not a Chinese obscure microcontroller, it is your will to share and improve.
+And this is is the gist of the open-source thing, improving based on a collective experience: it is also a state of mind, it is *not* a Chinese obscure microcontroller, it is your will to share and improve.

 But there's also that "other" thing of course.
 On the one side I know that there is no rocket-science, that almost anyone can rip-off the idea, even if I didn't share the files.
 Really, they copy much more complex stuff.
 There is no really interest, no volume.